9 required courses (135 hours)

 The study of children’s mental health identifies common childhood mental health disorders, social and institutional supports, and short- and long-term implications.

 In our recently updated courses, you will identify common childhood mental-health disorders such as anxiety and depression, review supports for children and their families, and examine social and institutional systems.
-Exploring children’s mental health issues within the larger context of family, community, and mental health and educational systems provides you with a framework to provide support to children and youth.
+Exploring children’s mental health issues within the larger context of family, community, and mental health and educational systems provides you with a framework to provide support to children and adolescents.
 Teachers from all grade levels, counsellors, parents, social workers and more can benefit from the skills and knowledge in these courses.

-Develop a framework for working with children, youth and families based on the ecological model and strength-based practice.
+Develop a framework for working with children, adolescents and families based on the ecological model and strength-based practice.
 Examine factors that may impact children's mental health, and explore the concept of resiliency and why it is so important in working with children.
 Examine key factors relating to sleep disorders, substance use and eating disorders and learn when referrals to professionals are appropriate.

 Highlights and benefits